COVID-19 Rapid Response Fund

 - April 1: The Well Endowed Podcast Episode 68 – Stuck in the House

-Paired with ECF’s initial contribution of $500,000, the COVID-19 RRF has had over $1.36 million allocated to support the community during the pandemic.
+Paired with ECF’s initial contribution of $500,000, and $195,164 in gift matching from the Government of Alberta, the COVID-19 RRF has had almost $1.54 million allocated to support the community during the pandemic.

 Below is a chronological list of grants that ECF has made since March 19th from multiple granting streams including the RRF.
 Click each tab to view grant details.